 Now if you want to make a table with even rows and columns, you can try the methods below.

 Method 2: Split into Grid

 Step 1: Use the Rectangle Tool (keyboard shortcut M) to draw a rectangle.
-This rectangle is going to be the table frame, so if you have a specific requirement of the table size, set the rectangle to be that size.
+This rectangle is going to be the table frame, so if you have a specific requirement for the table size, set the rectangle to that size.